2026 Oscar Winner (Best Actress): Hamnet (2025) – A Heartbreaking, Beautiful Origin of Shakespeare's Masterpiece (9/10)

 Hamnet (2025), directed by Chloé Zhao, surprised me in the best way.
-I went in curious about how it would fictionalize the inspiration behind Hamlet, and came out deeply moved—especially by that final act, which I didn’t see coming at all.
+I went in curious about how it would fictionalize the inspiration behind Hamlet, and came out deeply moved—especially by that final act, which I didn't see coming at all.
 Tears in my eyes, chills down my spine.
-This historical fiction builds around one real fact: Shakespeare’s only son, Hamnet, died in 1596 at age 11, probably from the plague.
+Now a 1-time Oscar winner—Best Actress for Jessie Buckley's breathtaking performance—this historical fiction builds around one real fact: Shakespeare's only son, Hamnet, died in 1596 at age 11, probably from the plague.
 Everything else is imagined, but it feels so true.
 Another powerful 2025 film about the painful side of motherhood.
 9/10—almost perfect.

-Starring Jessie Buckley as Agnes (Anne Hathaway in real life) and Paul Mescal as William Shakespeare, with young Zac Wishart as Hamnet, this 125-minute drama takes us to 16th-century England and the quiet devastation of loss.
+Starring Academy Award winner Jessie Buckley as Agnes (Anne Hathaway in real life) and Paul Mescal as William Shakespeare, with young Zac Wishart as Hamnet, this 125-minute drama takes us to 16th-century England and the quiet devastation of loss.

 See also: 2026 Oscar Nominations Announced: Complete List and Key Takeaways